cepheus-info/knowledgebase/kubernetes/use-nfs-as-storage-class.md

 Now we can edit the deployment files to use our own NFS server.

+> Note: you can find a copy of the files in [templates/nfs](./templates/nfs/) folder.

 ### Setup authorization

 If your cluster has RBAC enabled you must authorize the provisioner.